Sensory Friendly Sunday

 Sensory Friendly Sunday is a monthly event designed for kids, teens, and adults with sensory-processing differences, autism, or developmental disabilities.
 The galleries will be closed to the general public, allowing visitors to enjoy the museum in a calm environment with accommodations such as quiet spaces, fidgets, and sunglasses available.
 Experience a selection of current exhibitions, make art, or watch a short film.
 All friends and family members are welcome.

-This June through September (weather permitting), play a free round of mini-golf on the Walker’s rooftop between 8 and 11 am.
-The one-of-a-kind course features distinctive, artist-designed holes and an unrivaled view of the Minneapolis skyline.
+This June through September (weather permitting), play a free round of Skyline mini golf on the Walker’s rooftop between 8 and 11 am.
+The one-of-a-kind course features artist-designed holes and a great view of the Minneapolis skyline.

 This program was created in consultation with the Autism Society of Minnesota (AuSM) and the University of Minnesota’s Occupational Therapy Program.